LizH90/react-firebase-starter/README.md

-# React with Firebase Starter Kit
+# React with Firebase Starter App

+This is a small starter app which uses Firebase for authentication.
+Instructions are provided for integrating your own firebase instance to manage your own authentication flow.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: